Last updated:

 A HELOC or home equity loan is secured debt.
 If you cannot make payments, the lender has the legal right to foreclose on your home.
 Only borrow against your equity if you have a clear plan to repay the loan and are confident in your income stability.
 This is not the right product for discretionary spending.

-Where to Find ITIN-Friendly HELOC Lenders
+Where Can You Find ITIN-Friendly HELOC Lenders?

 1. The Same Lender Who Gave You Your ITIN Mortgage